San Francisco Police Seize Vehicle Seen in Photo With Passenger Brandishing AK-47

 SAN FRANCISCO (CBS SF) — A car that was spotted last month during what San Francisco police called “an illegal exhibition of speed event” that included a person waving what looked like an AK-47 rifle out of a window was seized Wednesday, authorities said.

-The information came from Twitter post by the San Francisco Traffic Safety account.
-The post said that the passenger was seen leaning out of the window of a Cadillac with the weapon in the area of Barneveld and McKinnon on July 11.READ MORE: VIDEO: Wind-Whipped Dixie Fire Ignites Homes In Greenville; Fire Crews 'Going Into Life Threat Mode'
+The information came from a Twitter post by the San Francisco Traffic Safety account.
+The post said that the passenger was seen leaning out of the window of a Cadillac with the weapon in the area of Barneveld and McKinnon on July 11.READ MORE: Family of Philip Kreycik Confirms Body Found In Pleasanton Is That of Missing Jogger

 On 7/11/2021, During an illegal exhibition of speed event at Barneveld & McKinnon, a passenger leaned out of a Cadi holding an AK47; see photo.
 SFPD Traffic Company personnel worked up a case, and seized this particular vehicle today. @SFPD @sfmta_muni @SFPDPerea pic.twitter.com/4disQpzziY

-— SFPDTrafficSafety (@SFTrafficSafety) August 5, 2021READ MORE: UPDATE: River Fire Erupts in Nevada and Placer Counties; Thousands Evacuated
+— SFPDTrafficSafety (@SFTrafficSafety) August 5, 2021READ MORE: COVID: San Jose Latest To Require Vaccination Or Weekly Testing For City Employees

-Police said that officers with the department’s traffic division were able to investigate the case and identify the vehicle.MORE NEWS: Gausman, Dickerson Lead Giants Past Diamondbacks 7-1
+Police said that officers with the department’s traffic division were able to investigate the case and identify the vehicle.MORE NEWS: Dixie Fire Update: Firefighters Battle To Save Chester; 'We Lost Greenville Tonight'; Wildfire Tops 350,000 Acres

 While the post did not state whether anyone had been arrested, it did say the vehicle in question was seized and impounded on Wednesday.